thiagoeec/ACE/README.md

 This plugin is a simple [ACE](https://github.com/daisy/ace) (Accessibility Checker for EPUB) wrapper.

 ## Credits

-<p>The first version of this plugin was based on Doitsu's code for Sigil's ACE Plugin.
+<p>This plugin is based on Doitsu's code for Sigil's ACE Plugin and EPUBCheck for calibre.
-<br/>This is a simplified version.
-It allows you to run ACE directly from the Editor.
-Report opens on your default browser.
-<br/>The Config Menu is based on KindleUnpack.
-  <br/>Thanks to <a href="https://github.com/kovidgoyal">@kovidgoyal</a> for the help setting up the Configuration Menu inside the Editor.</p>
+<br/>The Config Menu is based on KindleUnpack's.
+Thanks to <a href="https://github.com/kovidgoyal">@kovidgoyal</a> for providing the feature that made possible linked error messages.</p>

 ## System requirements